-In this article, John Turley shares his insight into how to build a collaborative culture, one that connects people meaningfully, motivates and encourages innovation.
+In this article, John Turley shares his insight into how to build a collaborative culture, one that connects people meaningfully, motivates, and encourages innovation.
 Culture is critical for any organisation, small or large, to drive change, He has also written about Innovative Cultures and what we can learn from them.

 Increasing collaboration is the foundation of becoming a flatter, faster, more dynamic company better able to operate in an increasingly complex environment and compete in markets disrupted by new entrants who are often doing a better job of unlocking the power of new technology.

-Companies today have more powerful technology, more demanding, more mobile customers and employees and more deeply integrated suppliers than ever before.
+Companies today have more powerful technology, more demanding, more mobile customers and employees, and more deeply integrated suppliers than ever before.
 There are more highly interconnected moving parts in our organisations and the environments in which they operate.
 This is complexity & it has big implications for the way we structure and manage our companies.

 “complexity of demands upon collective human systems have become larger than an individual human being the hierarchy is no longer able to impose the necessary correlations/coordination on individuals.
 Instead, interactions and mechanisms characteristic of networks in complex systems like the brain are necessary”.

 Traditional, hierarchical, bureaucratic management is designed for efficiency and assumes a high degree of certainty.
 Increasing complexity implies exactly the opposite so traditional management approaches struggle to cope.
 The “prevailing system of management” that Deming spoke of deliberately suppresses collaboration.
-This status quo has roots in Adam Smith’s Wealth of Nations (1776), Taylorism of the early 20th century and a variety of Systems Thinking largely imported from engineering in the mid 20th century.
+This status quo has roots in Adam Smith’s Wealth of Nations (1776), Taylorism of the early 20th century, and a variety of Systems Thinking largely imported from engineering in the mid 20th century.
 This was a sensible, rational approach because collaboration has a cost.

 In less complex organisations the cost exceeded the benefit.
 In the pursuit of efficiency compliance with standards was the objective.
 Western economies made huge leaps forward under this philosophy, lifting millions of people out of poverty.
-In some modern organisations, sometimes, a traditional approach offers great benefit.
+In some modern organisations, sometimes, a traditional approach offers great benefits.

 But in many parts of many organisations’ complexity has increased and people naturally start to collaborate in ways they hadn’t done before because the value of collaboration has also increased.
 If adjustments aren’t made to accommodate this change a management approach designed to suppress collaboration does what it is designed to do, which can become destructive.
 But we don’t need to build a more collaborative culture.
-Where complexity has increased, we need to stop suppressing people’s intrinsic motivation to be part of a creative team working towards a goal they cannot achieve on our own.
+Where complexity has increased, we need to stop suppressing people’s intrinsic motivation to be part of a creative team working towards a goal they cannot achieve on their own.

 Networked organisations that enable greater collaboration are the answer.
-Those established organisations that make the transition from a traditional to a collaborative culture have the potential to dominate their markets, even in the face of competition from new entrants like Amazon, Airbnb and Uber.
+Those established organisations that make the transition from a traditional to a collaborative culture have the potential to dominate their markets, even in the face of competition from new entrants like Amazon, Airbnb, and Uber.
 Those that invest in technology to increase collaboration without changing culture risk losing control of their business as teams organise themselves into powerful networks that managers know little about whilst the competition takes market share.

 Much of the current discourse around organisational agility offers ways to increase collaboration and goes something like this: